• Home

 DIY Placenta Lotion & Salve Recipes

-Your placenta powder & placenta tincture may be mixed into many different types of oil or lotion to use topically.
+Your placenta powder and placenta tincture may be mixed into many different types of oil or lotion to use topically.
 Placenta containing lotions should only be used on closed wounds that show no sign of infection, and should not be used on open wounds such as cesarean incisions, perineal tears, or cracked nipples.
 Making your own placenta lotion/salve is as simple as opening capsules and mixing in with a small amount of coconut oil, fluffy shea butter, or other carrier oil such as almond, avocado, or apricot oil.
 Some prefer to use a few drops of tincture instead of powder (since it can be gritty) in the same fashion.

-Placenta lotions & salves have a very short shelf life, so making as needed is a great way to ensure your placenta is not wasted due to spoilage.
+Placenta lotions and salves have a very short shelf life, so making as needed is a great way to ensure your placenta is not wasted due to spoilage.
 It is important to use clean dry hands when gathering salve product on your hands.
 This will lengthen the life of the salve by preventing any cross contamination.
 Average shelf-life in a clean cool dry place is 4 weeks.

 Herbs &/or essential oils of your choice may be added to lotions & salves, but it is important to remember that your constitution may have changes with pregnancy & postpartum, so it is important to test for possible allergic reactions prior to mixing anything in with your placenta powder or placenta tincture in order to prevent your placenta from being wasted due to negative skin reaction from added ingredients.

-Below are some DIY recipes adapted from Placenta: The Gift of Life by Cornelia Enning
+Below are some DIY recipes adapted from Placenta: The Gift of Life by Cornelia Enning -

 Placenta Lotion